 In the past decade, the number of women having babies in their forties has almost doubled.
 Bridget is the hospital's longest serving midwife who has seen it all, yet even she's a little surprised when she meets 48-year-old Artemis who is pregnant with her first child with 50-year-old partner, Bill.
 She conceived through IVF treatment but soon into her pregnancy she is diagnosed with gestational diabetes adding an extra level of concern for the midwives.

 At the other end of the spectrum, specialist midwife Jo looks after pregnant teenagers.
-Last year, she worked with more than sixty young women who gave birth before they were 18 years of age.
-One of her teenagers is 16-year-old Elizabeth who is seven months pregnant.
-In her final year at school, she only realised she was expecting a baby a couple of weeks ago.
-We follow midwife Jo as she helps to quickly prepare Elizabeth for the life-changing prospect of becoming a mum.
+Last year, she worked with more than 60 young women who gave birth before they were 18 years of age.
+We follow Jo as she helps prepare teenagers for the life-changing prospect of becoming a mum.

 Midwife Antoinette specialises in multiple pregnancies and as IVF treatment has become more common, she has seen an increase in the number of Mums carrying twins.